public-transport/vbb-hafas/README.md

 `vbb-hafas` will try to add transfer information from [`vbb-change-positions`](https://github.com/juliuste/vbb-change-positions) if you pass `transferInfo: true` as an option.

-If it identifies a known transfer, the previous leg will have a `arrivalPosition` and the next leg will have a `departurePosition`, indicating the optimal transfer between both platforms.
+If it identifies a known transfer, the previous leg will have a `bestArrivalPosition` and the next leg will have a `departurePosition`, indicating the optimal transfer between both platforms.
 Check out the markup in [`vbb-change-positions`](https://github.com/juliuste/vbb-change-positions) for more details.

 ## Related